Mark Trail: Cartoonists

 In the mid-1940s, Ed Dodd was employed in advertising.
+Dodd created Mark Trail, which he successfully pitched to a syndicate, and the strip was launched on April 15, 1946, in the New York Post.
+Artist and naturalist Tom Hill joined Dodd on Mark Trail that year.
+Hill illustrated the Sunday strip, which was devoted to natural history and wildlife education, until 1978.
+Hill also took over most of the daily strip art after 1950, freeing Dodd to specialize in the scripting.
+During the late 1940s, the cartoonist Jack Davis worked one summer inking Mark Trail, which he later parodied in Mad as "Mark Trade."

 Dodd and Jack Elrod met when they were with the Boy Scouts; Dodd was a Scout leader and Elrod was a Scout.
-In 1946, after Dodd sold Mark Trail to a syndicate, the strip was launched on April 15 in the New York Post.
 In 1950, Dodd hired Elrod to work as the strip's background artist and letterer.
-During the late 1940s, the cartoonist Jack Davis worked one summer inking Mark Trail, which he later parodied in Mad as "Mark Trade."
-In addition to Davis and Elrod, Dodd also hired Tom Hill, Barbara Chen (who did the lettering) and secretary Rhett Carmichael.
+In addition to Davis and Elrod, Dodd also hired Barbara Chen (who took over lettering) and secretary Rhett Carmichael.
 The strip's popularity grew through the mid-1960s, with Mark Trail appearing in nearly 500 newspapers through the North America Syndicate.

-Artist and naturalist Tom Hill, who joined Dodd on Mark Trail in 1946, drew the Sunday strip, which was devoted to natural history and wildlife education until 1978.
-Hill drew most of the daily strip art too after 1950, freeing Dodd to specialize in the scripting.
 Tom Hill's son, Jack Hill, recalled life at Dodd's studio in the Lost Forest outside Atlanta: